-PreScouter

-Blockchain in Healthcare & Life Sciences

-Research Support Service

-January 2020

-Prepared by: PreScouter

-Charles Wright, PhD I Technical Director

-Rakesh Joshi, PhD I Researcher

-Intelligence Brief Question

-How can blockchain technologies be employed in the life sciences industry?
+Intelligence Brief Question How can blockchain technologies be employed in the life sciences industry?
 Blockchain is currently a buzzword across all commercial sectors, from financial services to supply chain management.
 Blockchain exploded into the public consciousness as the distributed ledger technology (DLT) that acts as the backbone of the digital currency Bitcoin.
 Fintech quickly recognized the potential of blockchain, with multiple use cases now implemented in areas such as financial transactions and service/product life cycles.
 However, within the life sciences sector, the potential use cases of blockchain are not as straightforward, and the rapidly changing landscape of blockchain usage presents a challenge for companies seeking to adopt the technology.
 In this Intelligence Brief, we review three broad areas of blockchain deployment that are at various stages of maturity in the healthcare, biopharmaceutical, and medical technology industries.

 Table of Contents

 Executive Summary 4

 Introduction (Uses, Early Adopters & Key Players, Challenges) 6

 Drug Manufacturing and Supply Chain Management 14

 Clinical Trial Management 20

 Patient-Centric Usage 25

-Next Steps 34

-About the Authors 36
+About the Authors 34

+Next Steps 36

 About PreScouter 38

 Executive Summary

 For the life sciences industry, blockchain has the potential to enhance cross-industry partnerships, integrity and trust built on consensus, interoperability, tracing, and tracking of entities in a myriad of service and product pipelines.
 It can also be used to provide robustness and transparency across a range of functions, including clinical trials, financial transactions, supply chain management, vouching credentials, and processing claims-just to name a few.

 While the potential for blockchain is increasingly recognized, adoption remains slow due to various challenges including the technological, cultural, and psychological.
 In spite of slow adoption, it is predicted that the value added by blockchains will grow to \$176 billion by 2025 including non-financial usages in the life sciences (about 5% of total value) with the improvements to blockchain platforms.

-of all life sciences leaders plan to adopt a blockchain network by 2020 The value added by blockchains will grow to
+of all life sciences leaders planned to adopt a blockchain network by 2020 The value added by blockchains will grow to